Ghykk3130/Obsidian/Solid state.md

 >Define:
 >- Metal: Fermi level can cross some bands
 >- Semiconductor: Fermi level doesn't intersect any bands, and the energy gap between the conduction band and the valence band is small.
+>	- Direct gap semiconductor: the extrema of the conduction and valence bands are attained at the same $\vec{k}$
+>	- Indirect gap semiconductor: the extrema of the conduction and valence bands are attained at different $\vec{k}$
 >- Insulator: Fermi level doesn't intersect any bands, and the energy gap between the conduction band and the valence band is large.

 # 2.3 Density of levels